rob-foulkrod/ff/README.md

 You can place these in a local .env file for convenience.
 See .env.example for defaults.

 Notes
-- Throttling and retries are built-in.
-The client uses a requests.Session with backoff for transient errors (429/5xx) and a simple min-interval rate limiter.
+- Requests are throttled using an interval (env configurable) with retry/backoff for 429/5xx via the shared client.
-- Writes are atomic: the report file is written to a temp file and then replaced.
+- JSON output schema version is `schema_version` in the payload (also in Metadata table for Markdown).

 ## CLI usage